 3. Personal Loans

-Personal loans can also be an option for home improvements.
+Home improvement personal loans can also be an option for remodels and renovations.
 Personal loans are unsecured and you pay the loan off in monthly payment installments.
 These loans are relatively easy to apply for, but can carry high interest rates, especially for those with less-than-ideal credit.

 Individuals with great credit may be able to negotiate more favorable interest rates.
 The maximum loan available is typically around $100,000.